IQSS/dataverse/doc/sphinx-guides/source/developers/testing.rst

 Getting Set Up to Run REST Assured Tests
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Unit tests are run automatically on every build, but dev environments and servers require special setup to run REST Assured tests.
-In short, the Dataverse software needs to be placed into an insecure mode that allows arbitrary users and datasets to be created and destroyed.
-This differs greatly from the out-of-the-box behavior of the Dataverse software, which we strive to keep secure for sysadmins installing the software for their institutions in a production environment.
+In short, the Dataverse Software needs to be placed into an insecure mode that allows arbitrary users and datasets to be created and destroyed.
+This differs greatly from the out-of-the-box behavior of the Dataverse Software, which we strive to keep secure for sysadmins installing the software for their institutions in a production environment.

-The :doc:`dev-environment` section currently refers developers here for advice on getting set up to run REST Assured tests, but we'd like to add some sort of "dev" flag to the installer to put the Dataverse software in "insecure" mode, with lots of scary warnings that this dev mode should not be used in production.
+The :doc:`dev-environment` section currently refers developers here for advice on getting set up to run REST Assured tests, but we'd like to add some sort of "dev" flag to the installer to put the Dataverse Software in "insecure" mode, with lots of scary warnings that this dev mode should not be used in production.

 The instructions below assume a relatively static dev environment on a Mac.
 There is a newer "all in one" Docker-based approach documented in the :doc:`/developers/containers` section under "Docker" that you may like to play with as well.

 The Burrito Key
 ^^^^^^^^^^^^^^^

-For reasons that have been lost to the mists of time, the Dataverse software really wants you to to have a burrito.
+For reasons that have been lost to the mists of time, the Dataverse Software really wants you to to have a burrito.
 Specifically, if you're trying to run REST Assured tests and see the error "Dataverse config issue: No API key defined for built in user management", you must run the following curl command (or make an equivalent change to your database):

 ``curl -X PUT -d 'burrito' http://localhost:8080/api/admin/settings/BuiltinUsers.KEY``